lewie9021/appdriver-docs/docs/core-concepts/matchers.md

 ---
-id: intro
+id: matchers
-title: Matcher
+title: Matchers
-sidebar_label: Introduction
+sidebar_label: Matchers
 ---

-A Matcher defines how elements are located.
-There are several ways of searching for elements such as `by.label` and `by.text`.
+Matchers define how elements are located.
+There are several ways of finding elements such as [`by.label`](../api/matchers/label.md) and [`by.text`](../api/matchers/text.md).
 What's important is that you use a strategy that is reliable in your application and won't change often.

 ## Examples